glasspatternbuilders/GlassPatternBuilder/README.md

 # GlassPatternBuilder

-** GlassPatternBuilder ** is an software application that allows a user to upload, modify and resize [and print?] stained glass patterns.
+** GlassPatternBuilder ** is a software application that allows a user to upload, modify and resize [and print?] stained glass patterns.

 ## User Stories